usamaAbuelnour/E-commerce-product-page/README.md

 # How it works

-You can view the product gallery, by clicking on the main imgae
+You can view the product gallery, by clicking on the main image

 ![alt text](./src/assets/screenshots/2.PNG)